skylatian/crux1_klipper_config_backup/README.md

 ## Tronxy Crux 1 with Bltouch + Kingroon Titan Extruder
 If you're using this on an unmodified Crux 1, you'll need to change:
-- extruder/hotend/thermistor settings
+- Extruder/hotend/thermistor settings
-- print area (this mod decreased print volume)
+- Print area (this mod decreased print volume)
-- endstop locations and offsets
+- Endstop locations and offsets
 - BLtouch/CRtouch offsets

 ## Features: